shurinskiy/bemtree-from-html/README.md

 Type: string

 Where to create the resulting BEM structure.
 Default value: `src/blocks`
-#### js
-Type: string

-In which file to write .js-file imports for newly created BEM blocks
 #### omit
 Type: string

 A comma-separated list of class name exceptions.
 If the class name begins with one of the values from this list, it will be ignored.
+#### use
+Type: string

+A comma-separated list of classes name prefix required to use.
+If it is not empty, then ONLY classes with those names will be used.
+> **`Note!`** The 'omit' option, in this case, loses its meaning, but continues to be taken into account.<br>
+>

+#### js
+Type: string

+In which file to write .js-file imports for newly created BEM blocks
 #### cwd
 Type: string